African softshell turtle

 The African softshell turtle, or Nile softshell turtle (Trionyx triunguis), is a large species of softshell turtle from freshwater and brackish-water habitats in Africa (larger parts of Eastern, Northeastern, Western and Middle Africa) and the Near East (Israel, Lebanon, Syria and Turkey).
 It is the only extant species in the genus Trionyx; historically, despite other species having been formerly placed in this genus as well, they have all been reclassified to other genera.

 Despite the common name of "African softshell turtle", Trionyx triunguis is not the sole species (or genus) of softshell turtle found in Africa—the genera Cyclanorbis and Cycloderma are African—nor is it solely found on that continent, alone.

 Description

 T. triunguis is a very large species of softshell turtle, with sizes ranging from 85 to 94 cm, with a weight of 40 kg, and an unconfirmed max size of 120 cm.
 They are omnivorous in their diet, consuming not only small fish, frogs, tadpoles and crustaceans, but also floating palm seeds and fallen leaves, and some aquatic vegetation.

 Conservation

+According to the IUCN, the species is vulnerable, and has experienced serious decline.

+The Mediterranean subpopulation of the Nile soft-shelled turtle was listed by the IUCN as critically endangered.
+They are under threat because of large use of their habitats with fishing activities, and irrigation, destruction of their nesting places, destruction caused by boats, and water pollution.

 T. triunguis was listed on CITES's Appendix II in 2016; the population in Ghana was also included in CITES's Appendix III from 1976 to 2007.
-The Mediterranean subpopulation of the Nile soft-shelled turtle was listed in the "Red List of Threatened Species" by the IUCN, as critically endangered.
-They are under threat because of large use of their habitats with fishing activities, and irrigation, destruction of their nesting places, destruction caused by boats, and water pollution.
+CITES is a multilateral treaty to protect endangered plants and animals from the threats of international trade.
+T. triunguis hatchlings are occasionally sold as pets, with export to Japan and Europe recorded.